phylolvb/lvb/README.md

 * Barker D (2004) LVB: parsimony and simulated annealing in the search for phylogenetic trees. *Bioinformatics*, **20**, 274-275. https://doi.org/10.1093/bioinformatics/btg402

-The full LVB wiki, is available within the [Wiki](https://github.com/phylolvb/lvb/wiki) tab.
+For further guidance, see the [Wiki](https://github.com/phylolvb/lvb/wiki) tab.

 ---